 \subsection{Minimal Separators}

 Let $g$ be a graph, and let $S$ be a subset of $\nodes(g)$.
 Let $u$ and $v$ be two nodes of $g$.
-We say that $S$ is a \e{$(u,v)$-separator} of $g$ if $u$ and $v$ belong to distinct connected components of $g\setminus S$.
-We say that $S$ is a \e{minimal} $(u,v)$-separator of $g$ if no strict subset of $S$ is a $(u,v)$-separator.
-We say that $S$ is a \e{minimal separator} of $g$ if there are two nodes $u$ and $v$ such that $S$ is a minimal $(u,v)$-separator.
-In each of these forms of a separator, we may omit ``of $g$'' if $g$ is clear from the context.
+We say that $S$ is a \e{$(u,v)$-separator} if $u$ and $v$ belong to distinct connected components of $g\setminus S$.
+We say that $S$ is a \e{minimal} $(u,v)$-separator if no strict subset of $S$ is a $(u,v)$-separator.
+We say that $S$ is a \e{minimal separator} if there are two nodes $u$ and $v$ such that $S$ is a minimal $(u,v)$-separator.
 We denote by $\minsep(g)$ the set of all the minimal separators of $g$.
 We mention that the number of minimal separators (i.e., $|\minsep(g)|$) may be exponential in the number of nodes (i.e., $|\nodes(g)|$).

 Let $g$ be a graph, and let $S$ and $T$ be two minimal separators of $g$.
-We say that $S$ \e{crosses} $T$, denoted $S\crosses_g T$, if there are nodes $v,u\in T$ such that $S$ is a $(v,u)$-separator.
+We say that $S$ \e{crosses} $T$, in notation $S\crosses_g T$, if there are nodes $u$ and $v$ in $T$ such that $S$ is a $(u,v)$-separator.
 If $g$ is clear from the context, we may omit it and write simply $S\crosses T$.
 It is known that $\crosses$ is a symmetric relation: if $S$ crosses $T$ then $T$ crosses $S$~\cite{DBLP:journals/dam/ParraS97,DBLP:journals/tcs/KloksKS97}.
 Hence, if $S\crosses T$ then we may also say that $S$ and $T$ are \e{crossing}.
-When $S$ and $T$ are non-crossing, then we also say that they are \e{parallel}.
+When $S$ and $T$ are non-crossing, then we also say that $S$ and $T$ are \e{parallel}.